tigranb2/consensus-algorithm/README.md

 # description should describe the test (e.g. ACR_scalability-100).
 There should be no spaces.
 The file where perfromance data is stored is {description}-data.txt
 ```

 After running, the collected data will be printed on screen and saved to a file (see above).
-Copy the 5 lines for test.
+Copy the 5 lines for each test.